Mohmn/treetracker-web-map-client/cypress/tests/integration/readme.md

 [^2]: [Cypress Best Practices](https://docs.cypress.io/guides/references/best-practices)
 [^3]: Fixtures are files with a fixed set of data that we want to use.
 [^4]: This patten is within most integration tests in this codebase.
 If lost, read the other integration tests.
-[^5]: Most paths are located in `nockRoutes.js` file, however, if a path is not in the folder and you are lost please ask anyone in the team's slack channel.
+[^5]: Most paths are located in `nockRoutes.js` file, however, if a path is not in the folder and you are lost please ask anyone in the team's slack channel